-In the event of the death of a teacher who, at the time of death had served the Board continuously for six (6) months and has received salary from the Board or BCTF SIP Short Term Benefits during any of the immediately preceding three (3) calendar months, the Board shall pay one (1) month's salary to the widow or widower of the deceased, or to the estate if there be no widow or widower.
-This sum shall be paid in addition to any amount earned by the deceased up to the date of death.
-The Board shall also maintain the teacher's benefit plans (Medical, Extended Health, Dental) for a three (3) month period following death if so required by the widow or widower.
+- i.
+In the event of the death of a teacher who, at the time of death had served the Board continuously for six (6) months and has received salary from the Board or BCTF SIP Short Term Benefits during any of the immediately preceding three (3) calendar months, the Board shall pay one (1) month's salary to the spouse or common-law partner of the deceased, or to the estate if there is no surviving spouse or common-law partner. - ii.
+This sum shall be paid in addition to any amount earned by the deceased up to the date of death. - iii.
+The Board shall also maintain the teacher's benefit plans (Medical, Extended Health, Dental) for a three (3) month period following death if so required by the surviving spouse or common-law partner.

-- f.
+f.
 Continuation of Premiums

 - i.
-Where a teacher is on medical Leave of Absence or Article G.2 (Compassionate Care Leave) the Board shall pay its share of the premiums for the following benefits:

-- (a) Medical Services Plan

-- (b) Extended Health Benefits Plan

-- (c) Group Life Insurance

-- (d) Dental Plan

-and while the teacher is in receipt of BCTF Salary Indemnity Plan (Short term) Benefits and to a maximum of two (2) years while the teacher is in receipt of BCTF Salary Indemnity Plan (Long term) Benefits.

-- Where a teacher is on seventeen (17) week short term maternity leave of absence under the Employment Standards Act, the Board shall pay its share of the premiums for the following benefits: Medical Services Plan, Extended Health Benefits Plan, Group Life Insurance and Dental Plan. - Where a teacher is on thirty-five (35) week short term parental leave of absence under the Employment Standards Act, the Board shall pay its share of the premiums for the following benefits: Medical Services Plan, Extended Health Benefits Plan, Group Life Insurance and Dental Plan. - g.
+Where a teacher is on medical Leave of Absence or Article G.2 (Compassionate Care Leave) the Board shall pay its share of the premiums for the following benefits: - (a) Medical Services Plan - (b) Extended Health Benefits Plan - (c) Group Life Insurance - (d) Dental Plan - and while the teacher is in receipt of BCTF Salary Indemnity Plan (Short term) Benefits and to a maximum of two (2) years while the teacher is in receipt of BCTF Salary Indemnity Plan (Long term) Benefits. - ii.
+Where a teacher is on seventeen (17) week short term maternity leave of absence under the Employment Standards Act, the Board shall pay its share of the premiums for the following benefits: Medical Services Plan, Extended Health Benefits Plan, Group Life Insurance and Dental Plan. - iii.
+Where a teacher is on thirty-five (35) week short term parental leave of absence under the Employment Standards Act, the Board shall pay its share of the premiums for the following benefits: Medical Services Plan, Extended Health Benefits Plan, Group Life Insurance and Dental Plan. - g.
 The selection of benefit plans for teachers including all benefits covered in Article B.11 of this Agreement, except Article B.11.6.c, shall be determined by the Board following consultation with the Association.
 The Board shall provide the Association with information available to the Board regarding all benefit plans covered in Article B.11 of this Agreement, except Article B.11.5.c.
 For similar provisions for Article B.11.5.c, see Article B.11.2 and LOU No. 9.